Delaware River Watershed Fellowship 2020 at Lehigh Gap Nature Center

 Position Location: LGNC’s headquarters, the Osprey House, is located alongside the Lehigh River in the Lehigh Gap at 8844 Paint Mill Rd., Slatington, PA 18080.

-- Participate in weekly webinars and check-ins.
+- Participate in weekly webinars and check-ins with Fellows at other AWE centers.

 - Attend two in-person regional meetings.